README.md

 |---|---|

-The verification shape (schema, evaluation transparency, signed artifacts) is here.
+The verification shape (schema, evaluation transparency, signed artifacts, the real comparison transcript above) is here.
 The engine isn't.

 Positioning (honest)